tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 #### Local or global variables

-Global variables are defined outside any function and class, and are accessible from any part of the code, useful for data that needs to be accessed from everywhere.
+Global variables are defined outside any function and class and are accessible from any part of the code, useful for data that needs to be accessed from everywhere.

 To modify a global variable from within a function, use the `global` keyword before the variable name to tell Python you are not creating a new local variable but are referring to the already existing global variable.
 Like this: